MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-unity.md

 - The **Application** should welcome you with a **Facebook** sign-in page.
 - Once you sign in, watch the message on the screen as it changes.
-- Finally, you should be presented with a message indicating successful authentication in **PlayFab**.
+- Finally, you should be presented with a message indicating successful authentication in PlayFab.
 The entire procedure is illustrated in the example provided below.

 ![PlayFab Facebook authentication on Android](media/tutorials/facebook-unity/playfab-facebook-auth-on-android.png)